The Yakuza: Filming

 Pollack remarked in interviews on complications of filming in Japan, using Japanese crews and technicians, and adopting techniques and practices of Japanese filmmaking.
 Beyond language barriers, there were creative approaches that he synthesized into the film for being appropriate for the subject matter.

 Soundtrack

-The musical score for The Yakuza was composed by David Grusin.
+The musical score for The Yakuza was composed by Dave Grusin.
 The score applies both Western and Eastern musical influences in what director Sydney Pollack described as a way that "felt and sounded Japanese without being too strange for western ears."
 A soundtrack album was released by Film Score Monthly in July 2005.